 Welcome to Virginia Creeper, home for all things Appalachian.
 The Appalachian Mountains are the oldest mountain range on the continent of North America.
-This impressive chain stretches up the east coast, from Newfoundland, down to Alabama.
-Fortunately for us, these mountains have a history that’s just as wide and diverse.
+This impressive chain reaches up the east coast, from Alabama, to Newfoundland .
+Fortunately, these mountains have a history that’s just as wide and diverse.
 Virginia Creeper focuses on the Central and Southern Appalachian regions, particularly the Tri-Cities region.

 From the latter portion of the Nineteenth Century onward, journalists and like-minded individuals nationwide have manipulated, embellished, and even fabricated tales of Appalachian life.
 A practice that continues today.
 We hope to cut through the haze of stereotypical melodrama and provide an unbiased, clear picture of our history.